 Dr. Lukasz Mazur

-Dr. Lukasz Mazur has a blend of academic and industry experience with classical industrial engineering methods for system improvement in healthcare.
+Dr. Lukasz Mazur is an Assistant Professor in the School of Medicine & School of Information and Library Science at the University of North Carolina (UNC).
+He also leads the Division of Healthcare Engineering (DHE) focused on quality improvement and patient safety efforts throughout the UNC healthcare system.
+He has a blend of academic and industry experience with classical industrial engineering methods for system improvement in healthcare.
 He served as a lead researcher on a number of healthcare industry and federal sponsored grants.
-Recently he has been awarded an Outstanding Extension Service Award for the College of Engineering and a prestigious Alumni Outstanding Extension Service Award for the North Carolina State University, resulting in induction into the Academy of Outstanding Faculty Engaged in Extension, for his research and implementation efforts.
+He has been awarded an Outstanding Extension Service Award for the College of Engineering and a prestigious Alumni Outstanding Extension Service Award for the North Carolina State University, resulting in induction into the Academy of Outstanding Faculty Engaged in Extension, for his research and implementation efforts.
 Dr. Mazur is an active researcher, publishing articles in scholarly journals and conference proceedings.
-In addition, his consulting experience has given him the practical know-how to implement, study and evaluate quality improvement initiatives.
+In addition, his consulting experience has given him the practical know-how to implement, study and evaluate quality improvement initiatives

 Dr. John McCreery